chikephils/chireva/README.md

 ## Overview
 LIVE-LINK ** : https://chireva-shops.vercel.app/

-This is a MERN-Stack application for both online shoppers and online sellers, it’s a mobile market place where buyers and sellers can create and account to enjoy a wonderful shopping experience from the comfort of anywhere.
+This is a MERN-Stack application for both online shoppers and online sellers, it’s a mobile market place where buyers and sellers can create an account to enjoy wonderful shopping experience from the comfort of anywhere.

 The API for this website, was built from scratch using Node JS.

-This has a web-socket server to enable instant messaging between users and sellers Integrated Flutterwave Online payment system for easy payment for products bought and to enable sellers make withdrawals from Shop
+This has a web-socket server to enable instant messaging between users and sellers

+Integrated Flutterwave Online payment system for easy payment for products bought and to enable sellers make withdrawals from Shop

 Used Cloudinary to save and deliver product images

 ## Features